Invinchevarrior/RCTlab/README.md

 A React-based coding platform for learning and practicing programming problems.

+For a comprehensive guide covering features, setup, AI Chat, Judge0, troubleshooting and more, see: `RCTlab_Complete_Guide.md`.

 ## Features

 - **Code Editor**: Built-in code editor with syntax highlighting